Earlier this month, I shared my new “healthier habit” of cooking, baking, eating, and grinding my own whole grains every day.

 - Milk or cream

-Add oats, reduce heat to medium, and simmer for 2 minutes (quick oats) or 5 minutes (traditional oats), stirring occasionally.
+Add oats, reduce heat to medium-low, and simmer for 5 minutes, stirring regularly.

-Remove from heat, cover, and let sit for 2-3 additional minutes.
+Remove from heat, cover, and let steam for an additional 2-3 minutes.

 Scoop into bowls, add optional toppings, and enjoy.

-I love that I can make ONE meal but allow everyone to customize it to their tastes with a variety of toppings.
+I love that I can make ONE meal and allow everyone to customize it to their tastes with a variety of toppings.

 Visit my virtual recipe box for more simple, delicious, family friendly recipes!